-- A. The chairman or chairwoman may establish temporary or standing subcommittees of the interim committee to make investigations or perform other functions as may be delegated by the committee. - B. The chairman or chairwoman of a subcommittee shall work closely with the committee staff in determining research priorities within the topic areas assigned to the subcommittee.
-Significant conflicts between committee research and subcommittee research responsibilities may be referred to the chairman or chairwoman of the committee for resolution.

-- C. The chairman or chairwoman of a subcommittee shall make, on behalf of the subcommittee, periodic reports and recommendations to the committee. - D. Any recommendation of a subcommittee is a recommendation to the full committee only.
-Only the full committee may take action to implement a recommendation, which should be based on clearly stated findings and recommendations that are formally adopted by the full committee.
+- A. The presiding officer, in consultation with the vice-presiding officer, may establish temporary or standing subcommittees of the interim committee to make investigations or perform other functions as may be delegated by the committee. - B. The presiding officer of a subcommittee shall work closely with the committee staff in determining research priorities within the topic areas assigned to the subcommittee.
+Significant conflicts between committee research and subcommittee research responsibilities may be referred to the presiding officer for resolution. - C. The presiding officer of a subcommittee shall make, on behalf of the subcommittee, periodic reports and recommendations to the committee. - D. Any recommendation of a subcommittee is a recommendation to the full committee only.
+Only the full committee takes action to implement a recommendation, which should be based on clearly stated findings and recommendations that are formally adopted by the full committee.